 ATX, Micro-ATX, Mini-ITX

-A slot on the motherboard that allows you to run a cable to the case to add additional USB ports, typically on the front panel (though some cases provide top or rear panel slots as well).
+A connector on the motherboard that allows you to run a cable to the case to add additional USB ports, typically on the front panel (though some cases provide top or rear panel slots as well).

-PCIe Slots (Expansion Slots)
+Expansion Slots (PCIe Slots)

-Dual In Line Memory Module slots, the slots on a motherboard where your RAM lives.
+Dual In-Line Memory Module slots, the slots on a motherboard where your RAM lives.
 The number of total slots contributes to the maximum amount of RAM your system can handle, paired with the chipset and OS.

-Serial Advanced Technology Attachment ports, an interface for attaching storage devices/drives to a motherboard (HDDs, SSDs, optical drives, etc.).
+Serial Advanced Technology Attachment ports, an interface for connecting storage devices/drives to a motherboard (HDDs, SSDs, optical drives, etc.).
 The number of physical ports on your board, combined with ports for NVMe storage, will determine the total number of storage drives you can have connected to your PC at any time.